ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 # {{site.data.keyword.block_storage_is_short}} profiles
 {: #block-storage-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform you specify an IOPS profile that best meets your storage requirements.
 Profiles are generally available as three predefined IOPS levels or with custom IOPS.
 IOPS tiers provide reliable IOPS/GB performance for volumes up to 16,000 GB capacity.
-You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.
+With a custom profile, you can specify your own IOPS value in a range that is appropriate for your selected volume capacity.
 {: shortdesc}

-## Block Storage profile overview
+## Block Storage profile families
 {: #block-storage-profile-overview}

+When you create a Block Storage volume, you can select between two types of profiles: custom and tiered.
+Select a profile from the tiered profile family when you want to pick a profile with a predefined performance range.
+Select the profile from the custom profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
+When you select the custom profile, you can define your IOPS within a range that depends on the capacity that you specified.

-When you create a Block Storage volume, you can select between custom and tiered-IOPS profiles.
-All these profiles are backed by solid-state drives (SSDs).
-The following table shows the available storage profiles.
+The following table shows the available storage profiles with their different properties.

 | Profile family | Profile name      | IOPS[^tabletext1]     | IOPS per volume| Max throughput[^tabletext2] | Volume size (GB)|
 |----------------|-------------------|----------------:|---------------:|---------------:|---------------:|